-10. The development permitted by this planning permission shall be carried out in accordance with the principles of the approved Flood Risk and Drainage Assessment and SuDS Strategy prepared by AEQ Consultants Limited, project reference 064/FRA/MR/001 REVISION A, document revised October 2020.
+Risk and Drainage Assessment and SuDS Strategy prepared by AEQ Consultants Limited, project reference 064/FRA/MR/001 REVISION B, document revised March 2021.
 This includes implementing an appropriate drainage strategy based on SuDS measures and the following mitigation measures:

-- 1. Limiting the surface water runoff generated by the critical storm events so that it will not exceed the surface water runoff rate of 14.6 l/s during the 1 in 100 year event plus 40% of climate change event. - 2.
-Providing storage to ensure no increase in surface water runoff volumes for all rainfall events up to and including the 1 in 100 year plus 40% for climate change event providing storage volumes within porous paving with tanked storage areas, multiple swales and an attenuation pond. - 3.
-Providing an appropriate discharge of surface water from the private drainage network into an existing ordinary watercourse.
+- 1. Limiting the surface water runoff generated by the critical storm events so that it will not exceed the surface water runoff rate of 5l/s (or maximum 14.6 l/s) during the 1 in 100 year event plus 40% of climate change event. - Providing storage to ensure no increase in surface water runoff volumes for all rainfall events up to and including the 1 in 100 year plus 40% for climate change event providing storage volumes within porous paving with tanked storage areas, multiple swales and an attenuation pond. - 3.
+Providing an appropriate discharge of surface water from the private drainage network into an existing ordinary watercourse or by pumped discharge into a public surface water sewer.